Ireland–United Kingdom relations

 Both Ireland and the United Kingdom joined the European Union (then the European Communities) in 1973.
 However, the three Crown dependencies remained outside of the EU.
-In June 2016 the United Kingdom held a referendum in which the majority of the voters voting in the referendum voted to leave the European Union.
-Brexit became effective on 31 January 2020, with a deal being reached on 24 December 2020, keeping Northern Ireland in the European Union Single Market for goods and keeping a free border between the Republic of Ireland and Northern Ireland.
-Relations between both sides have been poor since the requested implementation of the Northern Ireland Protocol on 1 January 2021, which is strongly opposed by British citizens of that region, who view it as a "political assault" on their democracy, by the EU and Irish government.
-As a consequence of the protocol, Northern Ireland has been without a fully-functioning executive government since 3 February 2022, after the DUP dissolved Stormont in protest of the protocol.
+In June 2016, the UK held a referendum in which a majority voted to leave the EU.
+Brexit became effective on 31 January 2020, with a deal being reached on 24 December, keeping Northern Ireland in the European Union Single Market for goods and keeping a free border between the Republic of Ireland and Northern Ireland.
+Relations between both sides became strained after the requested implementation of the Northern Ireland Protocol on 1 January 2021, which is strongly opposed by British citizens in Northern Ireland, the EU and the Irish government.
+Many Irish citizens in Northern Ireland saw Britain's withdrawal from the EU as a threat to the peace process and cross-border relations, especially as a majority of the NI electorate voted to remain in the EU.
+As a result of the tensions over the protocol, in February 2022, the DUP collapsed the Northern Ireland Assembly and Executive in protest, seeking a renegotiation of the deal.
+Consequently, Northern Ireland was left without a devolved executive government until February 2024, when the DUP re-entered following modifications to the protocol.
+This allowed a new NI Executive to be elected, with Michelle O'Neill of Sinn Fein becoming First Minister, alongside Emma Little-Pengelly of the DUP as deputy First Minister.

-The three devolved administrations of the United Kingdom, in Scotland, Wales and Northern Ireland, and the three dependencies of the British Crown, the Isle of Man, Jersey and Guernsey, also participate in multilateral bodies created between the two states.
+The three devolved administrations of the United Kingdom in Scotland, Wales and Northern Ireland, and the three dependencies of the British Crown, the Isle of Man, Jersey and Guernsey, also participate in multilateral bodies created between the two states, such as the British Irish Council and the British-Irish Parliamentary Assembly.

 Country comparison

 History

-There have been relations between the people inhabiting the British Isles for as much as we know of their history.
-A Romano-Briton, Patricius, later known as Saint Patrick, brought Christianity to Ireland and, following the fall of the Roman Empire, missionaries from Ireland re-introduced Christianity to Britain.
+There have been relations between the people inhabiting the British Isles since the earliest recorded history of the region.
+A Romano-Briton, Patricius, later known as Saint Patrick, brought Christianity to Ireland and, following the Fall of the Western Roman Empire, missionaries from Ireland re-introduced Christianity to Britain.

-The expansion of Gaelic culture into what became known as Scotland (after the Latin Scoti, meaning Gaels) brought close political and familial ties between people in Ireland and people in Great Britain, lasting from the early Middle Ages to the 17th century, including a common Gaelic language spoken on both islands.
+The expansion of Gaelic culture into what became known as Scotland (after the Latin Scoti, meaning Gaels) brought close political and familial ties between people in Ireland and people in Great Britain, lasting from the Early Middle Ages to the 17th century, including a common Gaelic language spoken on both islands.
 Norse-Gaels in the Kingdom of Dublin and Norman invasion of Ireland added religious, political, economic and social ties between Northumbria and Wales with Leinster in the Pale, the Isle of Man and Galloway, including Hiberno-English.